-Two sisters died Wednesday evening from stab wounds in an apparent murder-suicide in San Francisco, authorities said.
+Police found two sisters dead Wednesday evening from stab wounds in an apparent murder-suicide in San Francisco, authorities said.

 The tragedy happened about 5.25 p.m. at Tenderloin Family housing located at 201 Turk street, according to the spokesman from the San Francisco Police Department.

-Medics examined the victims and women were pronounced dead at the scene.
+Medics examined the victims at the scene, but the women were pronounced dead at the scene.

-It is known that victims were sisters.
-They were living together in the apartment, where their bodies were found.
+So far, authorities don’t know much about the two women.
+The victims were certainly sisters, though.
+That much we know.
+They were living together in the apartment where their bodies were found.

 The investigation also revealed their identity.
-The woman named Julie Nhan was identified as 51 years old.
+One woman was named Julie Nhan, a 51-year-old.

 The second woman named as Phung Nhan is 56 accordingly.